 This customer’s CSE had nearly a decade of experience as the CSO of a community bank.
 The CSE knew intimately how rapidly funds could be stolen by wire transfer and how impossible it would be to recover them.
 And the malicious request was already being processed.

-Working with the customer’s IT security team, the Arctic Wolf CSE connected with accounting who was able to put an emergency stop on the wire transfer.
+Working with the customer’s IT security team, the Arctic Wolf CSE connected with accounting, which was able to put an emergency stop to the wire transfer.
 The $700,000 was safe.

 Then the IT team locked down the compromised account and reset its credentials, kicking the attackers out for good.